aditya-fpv/4chan-Downloader-Desu/README.md

 ~~Enter "y" and input directory name if you want that directory to sync to its thread.
 All the newly added content on that thread will be downloaded.~~

-Syncing function is under maintainance~~
+Syncing function is under maintenance~~